 The following documents are required for 9-Month Fellowship applications:

 - Work samples: Five work samples are required.
 Choose samples that best illustrate your interest and abilities.
-If work samples are not in English, a translation must also be submitted.
+Please include a translation for any work not in English.

 - Recommendations: Three letters of recommendation are required.
 Letters should come from individuals familiar with your work and should comment on your abilities and your commitment to journalism.